 U: Yes, like everyone we love Matisse, and a lot of the guys from his time.., Bonnard, Felix Vallotton.

 T: Egon Schiele, Toulouse-Lautrec, Paul Gauguin, Van Gogh.

-C: Reality Check is born from the desire to re-establish contact with the real world.
-When you proposed the project to us we thought it was a jest.
 What prompted you to leave the psychedelic dimension?
-Can you tell the concept behind “Reality Check” and how it integrates with your artistic career.
+Can you tell the concept behind "Reality Check" and how it integrates with your artistic career.

 U: We spent a lot of time kind of researching our brains, we had this ritual that every country we went to we went to the countryside and took acid.
 We had some amazing trips… after a few people said we need a reality check we decided maybe we should check it.